orhan/iohook/README.md

 # My notes

+## Building on MAC

 To get the build to progress using C++17, instead use this build command:
 `CXXFLAGS="--std=c++17" node build.js --runtime electron --version 21.0.0 --abi 109 --upload=false`

 # iohook